Tuesday, June 6, 2023

 Today, consumers can also shop lab-grown diamonds that never came out of a mine.
 They’re identical to mined diamonds in every way except they’re produced in labs.
 According to Brilliant Earth, one of the leading lab-grown diamond sellers, lab-grown diamonds are created in environments where technological processes mimic natural conditions to produce the diamonds.

 Like mined diamonds, lab-grown diamonds are made of carbon atoms and deliver the same crystal structure.
-Experts can’t often tell them apart.
+Experts can’t tell them apart.

 The Kimberly Process